-If you can’t find a parking space here, your next best bet is either Heatherdene Car Park (S33 0BY) by Ladybower Reservoir or Long Causeway Car Park (S33 0BW) which sits at the foot of nearby Stanage Edge.
+However, the easiest method is to park at either Heatherdene Car Park (S33 0BY) by Ladybower Reservoir or Long Causeway Car Park (S33 0BW) which sits at the foot of nearby Stanage Edge.

-Stop for a quick pint pit stop, before turning right along The Clough towards New Road, where after around 15 minutes you will find the route to go up the hill.
+Stop for a quick pint pit stop, before turning right along The Clough towards New Road, where after around fifteen minutes you will find the route to go up the hill.

 7 Reasons You Should Visit Bamford Edge